Talking to Children About Addiction: An Interactive Lesson Guide for Parents and Teachers to Teach Kids About Drugs and Alcohol

 - Marijuana: Download the Facts (PDF): Facts and opinions can easily be confused, especially if they’re coming from classmates.
 There are many different worksheets and ideas for conversation in this educational lesson plan for high school students, which focuses on understanding the basics of what marijhttps://radarcart.boisestate.edu/pdfs/Marijuana_DownloadtheFacts.pdfuana is and how it works.

 - Drug and Alcohol Prevention: Day 1 (PDF): Misinformation about drugs and alcohol is easily spread.
-Before starting a lesson, it can be a good idea to find out what students already know (or don’t know) about drugs and alcohol.
+Before starting a lesson, it can be a good idea to find out what students already know (or don’t know) about drugs and alcohol and substance use disorders.

 - Prevention Curriculum With Buddy and Betsy (PDF): For young children, understanding how drugs and other medications affect the body is a stepping stone to understanding why these same substances can be dangerous.
 The worksheets in this guide were designed for use with special-education students but can easily be modified to work with any class.